mogul27/Learning-Scratchpads/React/react_notes.md

   Presentational component = just to render some data, not to manage any state.
   Stateful component or "smart" component = actively manages state

+#### Section 6

+##### Vanilla CSS
+Adv:
+- CSS is decoupled from JSX code
+- Traditional method of writing CSS is generally known
+- CSS code can be written by someone else with only minimal access to JSX code

+Disadv
+- Need to know CSS
+- CSS code is nto scoped to compponents so may clash across components (Can affect JSX code stored in different components)
+- Even css imported into different files are not scoped to the components you import them into

+##### Inline styles

+Adv:
+- Quick and easy add to JSX
+- Styles only affect elements to which they are added

+Disadv:
+- Need to know CSS
+- Need to style every element individually
+- No seperation between CSS & JSX code
+- Alot of duplication

 #### Key commands
 *npm install* gets the libraries and dependencies needed\
 *npx create-react-app "project name"* to cerate a new react app